Have your sweets without guilt with the best low carb peanut butter fudge made with cream cheese. It’s sugar free and just 1.5g carbs a square!

 - Add peanut butter and stir until smooth.

-- Remove from heat and add remaining ingredient.
+- Remove from heat and add remaining ingredients.
 Blend with electric mixer until well combined.
-If you have trouble getting the mixture to blend, try adding in a tablespoon of heavy cream.
+If you have trouble getting the mixture to blend, let it cool down a bit and try blending it again.

 - Pour fudge into prepared pan and spread out evenly.